echoy1/INST377Final_Project/README.md

 ## Future development

-For future development, considering fleshing out the Contact page and archiving submissions to either a local database or online database.
+For future development, consider fleshing out the Contact page and archiving submissions to either a local database or online database.
 Other thoughts to consider would be creating an email address for the website specifically and linking that to the Contact submissions page so that any and all submissions get sent to the website email.